There’s more to communicating than a well-chosen emoji

 What can you do with a degree in English?

 Waterloo English graduates often pursue careers in writing, publishing, communications, and education.
-They often work in schools, financial institutions, health care centres, and more.
+They often work in the media, schools, financial institutions, health care centres, and a wide variety of businesses.

 - Marketing and Communications Specialist – Munich Reinsurance Company of Canada